 Audrey's vast background as an international vocal teacher guides us on a fun-filled Karaoke sing-along.

 Just Look at you, being here and everything!
-You want to sing, right?
+You want to sing.
 Bless your pea-picking heart (as Ernie Ford used to say.)

 Well, sing, you shall!
-That’s right.
 You are about to take center stage where you are the star!

 Are you ready to have some fun?
-Then, grab a bottle of room temperature water, and let’s go!
+Then, grab a bottle of room temperature water to keep those vocal cords hydrated and let’s go!